freeseek/mocha/wdl/README.md

 * Enable Google Genomics API from <a href="https://console.cloud.google.com/flows/enableapi?apiid=genomics.googleapis.com,compute.googleapis.com,storage-api.googleapis.com">here</a>
 * Find default service account for `MY-GOOGLE-PROJECT` from the <a href="https://console.cloud.google.com/iam-admin/iam">IAM</a> page which should be labeled as `MY-NUMBER-compute@developer.gserviceaccount.com`
 * Download a private key for your service account either from the <a href="https://console.cloud.google.com/iam-admin/serviceaccounts">Service accounts</a> page.
 You should get a `MY-GOOGLE-PROJECT-############.json` file
-* add the following roles to the service account `Cloud Life Sciences Workflows Runner`, `Service Account User`, `Firebase Develop Admin`, using the following commands (or manually from the <a href="https://console.cloud.google.com/iam-admin/iam">IAM</a> page):
+* add the following roles to the service account `Cloud Life Sciences Workflows Runner`, `Service Account User`, `Storage Object Admin`, using the following commands (or manually from the <a href="https://console.cloud.google.com/iam-admin/iam">IAM</a> page):
 ```
-for roles in lifesciences.workflowsRunner iam.serviceAccountUser firebase.developAdmin; do
+for role in lifesciences.workflowsRunner iam.serviceAccountUser storage.objectAdmin; do
-  gcloud projects add-iam-policy-binding MY-GOOGLE-PROJECT --member serviceAccount:MY-NUMBER-compute@developer.gserviceaccount.com --role roles/$roles
+  gcloud projects add-iam-policy-binding MY-GOOGLE-PROJECT --member serviceAccount:MY-NUMBER-compute@developer.gserviceaccount.com --role roles/$role
 done
 ```
-* Start a Google VM from the <a href="https://console.cloud.google.com/compute/instances">VM instances</a> page.
+* Start a Google VM with name `INSTANCE-ID` from the <a href="https://console.cloud.google.com/compute/instances">VM instances</a> page.
 The n1-standard-1 (1 vCPU, 3.75 GB memory) basic VM with Ubuntu 20.04 will be sufficient
-* Obtain the `EXTERNAL-IP` for the Google VM once it is up and running and then login to the VM with the following command:
+* Once the Google VM is up and running you can login to the VM with the following command:
 ```
-ssh -L 8000:localhost:8000 EXTERNAL-IP
+gcloud compute ssh INSTANCE-ID -- -L 8000:localhost:8000
 ```
 * Once in the virtual machine, install some basic packages as well as the Cromwell server (replace `XY` with the current version):
 ```